abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 <img src="assets/image54.png" style="width:7.5in;height:2.69722in" />

+> [!NOTE]
-> :memo: **Note:** The latest version is 2014-01 as documented here: <a href="https://learn.microsoft.com/en-us/rest/api/eventhub/event-hubs-runtime-rest">https://learn.microsoft.com/en-us/rest/api/eventhub/event-hubs-runtime-rest</a>
+> The latest version is 2014-01 as documented here: <a href="https://learn.microsoft.com/en-us/rest/api/eventhub/event-hubs-runtime-rest">https://learn.microsoft.com/en-us/rest/api/eventhub/event-hubs-runtime-rest</a>

 - Next, click on the **Headers** tab and review the headers.